datastaxdevs/workshop-intro-to-graphql/README.md

 <hr>
 <ul>
 <li>You will need a github account</li>
+<li>You should use Chrome or Firefox (other browsers might have trouble displaying Gitpod correctly)</li>
 <li>You will need an Astra DB account, but we'll work through that in the exercises</li>
 </ul>
 </p>